bid007/games/README.md

 ## This repo contains my pet projects done to learn C++.

-### Tictactoe is a basic tic-tac-toe game written in C++ and raylib.
-I am using Bazel for building it.
-It works fine on M1 silicon.
-You can try running this with the bazel command.
+ #### Run this simple tic-tac-toe on M1 macs with the following bazel command.

 ```
 bazel run //tictac:main